cyverse/cyverse-sdk/docs/mac-os-app.md

 EOF
 ```

-There is one command that performs the `files-upload` operation - you will have to fill in your CyVerse username at the end.
+There is one line about halfway down this file that performs the `files-upload` operation - you will have to fill in your CyVerse username at the end.

 ### Part 3: Testing the FastQC App